 Listsstr.2, 40470 Düsseldorf

-If we haven’t answered your question in this post and you’re still interested in learning more, please take a look at the following English websites: Expatica Healthcare (private vs. public, how to register, going to the doctor, getting pregnant, etc.), Bundesgesundheitsministerium Health (hospital structures, hospice care, drinking water, e-health cards, etc.)
+If we haven’t answered your questions in this post and you’re still interested in learning more, please take a look at the following English website: The Bundesgesundheitsministerium Health shares more information about hospital structures, hospice care, drinking water, e-health cards, etc.